MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/execute-show-command-plugin.md

 * *ShowCommand*: A `string` literal indicating the `.show` command that is to be executed against the specified Kusto endpoint.

->
+> [!NOTE]
 > Authentication against the target endpoint is done with the credentials
-> used to run the query itself.
+> used to run the query making use of this plugin.
 If those credentials can't be propagated
 > to the target endpoint, the plugin fails.

 **Examples**